 Your blood pressure will also be monitored to see if it dips at different points in the day or night.

 Treatment for secondary hypertension will depend on the secondary condition your healthcare provider diagnoses.
 Secondary hypertension will last as long as you have the secondary condition.
-It is best to follow several tips for controlling high blood pressure (hypertension) while being treated for your underlying condition.
+It is best to follow several tips for managing high blood pressure (hypertension) while being treated for your underlying condition.
 These tips include:

 In cases where a tumor is found to be the cause of the secondary hypertension, surgery may be needed to treat the condition.
 For hormonal imbalances and other conditions, medication may be used to treat secondary hypertension.